onzfonz/comp227/src/content/3/en/part3d.md

 npx eslint index.js
 ```

+> Though you may have also noticed a lot of warnings and errors by visiting *index.js* from within WebStorm, we'll configure lint with WebStorm in the [next section](#configure-webstorm-with-eslint)

-It is recommended to create some separate `npm script` for linting:
+It is recommended to create separate *npm scripts* for linting:

 ```json
 {